Potential tropical storm system could make its way into North Carolina: Timeline

 RALEIGH, N.C.
-(WTVD) -- Central North Carolina could be in the path of a potential tropical cyclone in the beginning of next week.
+(WTVD) -- The ABC11 First Alert Weather Team is tracking the tropics and Central North Carolina could be in the path of a potential tropical cyclone in the beginning of next week.

+While there are still a lot of unknowns about the system, early models have North Carolina in the cone of uncertainty.

 NOAA is calling for heavy rainfall that may result in flash flooding across portions of Florida and the southeast this weekend through Wednesday morning.